 Fulfilling these emotional requirements takes a whole organization, not just customer service.
 “Most of these, if not all, require supply chain involvement along the journey, combined with other corporate units,” Jim observes.
 “Supply chain is a critical success factor throughout the customer journey because product availability, delivery times, and service quality are all highly valuable to customers.”

-All of the internal, behind-the-scenes processes in your business result in delivering a high-quality product to the right customer at the right time.
-Your supply chain is affecting customer experience for good or ill already — so it’s crucial to make CX part of your strategy.
+The internal, behind-the-scenes processes in your business result in delivering a high-quality product.
+And delivering it to the right customer at the right time.
+Your supply chain is affecting customer experience for good or ill already, so it’s crucial to make CX part of your strategy.